Hunting behavior of gray wolves: Pursuit

 When hunting large gregarious prey, wolves will try to isolate an individual from its group.
-If successful, a wolf pack can bring down game that will feed it for days, but one error in judgement can lead to serious injury or death.
-Most large prey have developed defensive adaptations and behaviours.
+If successful, a wolf pack can bring down a game that will feed it for days, but one error in judgment can lead to serious injury or death.
+Most large prey have developed defensive adaptations and behaviors.
 Wolves have been killed while attempting to bring down bison, elk, moose, muskoxen, and even by one of their smallest hoofed prey, the white-tailed deer.
-In one rare event, a female moose killed two adult males wolves in a single event.
+In one rare event, a female moose killed two adult male wolves in a single event.

 With smaller prey like beaver, geese, and hares, there is no risk to the wolf.
 Although people often believe wolves can easily overcome any of their prey, their success rate in hunting hoofed prey is usually low.

 Generally, bison, elk, and moose will stand their ground, then the wolves must struggle with them to bring them down.
 Often caribou and deer will flee, but sometimes deer also make a stand.
-If the targeted animal stands its ground, wolves either ignore it, or try to intimidate it into running.
+If the targeted animal stands its ground, wolves either ignore it or try to intimidate it into running.
 Wolves, or even a wolf on its own, will attempt to frighten a herd into panicking and dispersing.

 When wolves encounter prey that flees, they give chase.
 The speed of sprinting prey is closely related to the speed of their main predators.
-Wolves can run at 56–64 km/h across several kilometres and will often pursue prey for at least 1 km.
+Wolves can run at 56–64 km/h across several kilometers and will often pursue prey for at least 1 km.
 One wolf chased a caribou for 8 km, another chased and tracked a deer for 20 km, and one 11-year-old wolf chased and caught an Arctic hare after seven minutes.
 Most wolf prey will try to run to water, where they will either escape or be better placed to attempt to ward off the wolves.